lpilossoph/Capstone-Project/README.md

 # Results

-### Three Part Hypothesis Test yielded the following results
+### Three Part Hypothesis Test yielded the following results:
+<a href="https://github.com/lpilossoph/Capstone-Project/blob/master/Part%201%20-%20Hypothesis_Testing.ipynb">Part 1 - Hypothesis Tesing - Link to Notebook</a>

 1. There is a statistically significant increase in absolutist words used in mental health related forums, compared with hobby and leisure forums

 2. There is a statistically significant increase in absolutist words used in mental health related forums, compared with other non-mental health related chronic illness forums